Scott Moffatt: Producer

 He worked as a producer and broke the Thai band Slot Machine and won Producer of the Year at the 2007 Seed Awards.
 He won Producer of the Year in 2008 at the Thai Headbanger Awards for his work with Brand New Sunset.
-Other Thai acts Scott produced for included Mint, Getsunova, Daylight Saving, Apartment KhunPa and American artist Cory Lamb.
+Other Thai acts Scott produced for included Mint, Getsunova, Daylight Saving, Apartment KhunPa, and American artist Cory Lamb.

 Scott produced a Montreal-based band Roads.
+He also produced Spanish singer Iris Campo's 2015 EP, I'll Wait For You.
+He would later marry Campo.

 Scott produced Luke Combs' first two albums This One's for You, which reached #1 on the Billboard Top Country Albums chart and number five on the US Billboard 200 in its first week.
 This One's for You spent 50 weeks at #1 on Top Country Albums, setting the record for the longest reign at the top of that chart by a male artist.

 Scott produced Comb's second album What You See Is What You Get, which won Country Album of the Year at the 2020 iHeartRadio Music Awards.

 Combs took home the award for album of the year at the 2020 ACM Awards for his LP What You See Is What You Get.
 At the 2020 CCMA's, the Record Producer of the Year was again Scott Moffatt.

+Personal life

+Scott Moffatt is married to Spanish-born singer Iris Campo, and they have two daughters.